webplatform/docs-wpd/New_Page/index.md

 Follow the steps below as you create new '''content''' pages.
 (Content pages are pages that live in the default namespace.)
 If your page is not a content page (for example, it lives in the <code>WPD:</code> namespace), just visit the URL you would like to exist and hit the 'Create' tab.

 To create a new page:
 # Figure out where the page should live.
-Consult the [[WPD:Content/Topic_Hierarchy | topic hierarchy]] page for an overview of the URL structure of the site.
+Consult the [[WPD:Content/Topic_Hierarchy | Topic hierarchy]] page for an overview of the URL structure of the site.
 # Identify the most specific form below that fits the type of content you'd like to create.
 # In the associated input box, type the full name of the page you'd like to create (including slashes if you're creating a sub-page) and hit the "Create foo" button, where "foo" is the name of the form you want to use.
-For file naming guidelines, consult the [[WPD:Manual_Of_Style | style guide]].
+For file naming guidelines, consult the [[WPD:Manual_Of_Style | Style guide]].

 {{Note| This page lists all page templates that currently exist.
 As we create more, we'll add them here.}}